DDMAL/diva.js/readme.md

 The full installation gives you access to the un-minified JavaScript source and the plugins, the documentation, and our unit-tests.
 We have pre-defined Fabric commands for performing basic development tasks:

- * `fab less`: Compiles and minifies the LESS files into CSS.
+ * `./build.sh less`: Compiles and minifies the LESS files into CSS.
- * `fab minify`: Minifies the JavaScript files using the Closure compiler.
+ * `./build.sh minify`: Minifies the JavaScript files using the Closure compiler.
- * `fab build`: Performs both less and minify.
+ * `./build.sh all`: Performs both less and minify.
+ * `./build.sh test`: Runs Diva's unit tests with [PhantomJS](http://phantomjs.org/).
- * `fab release:xxx`: Builds the release package. `:xxx` is the release name, so `fab release:2.0.0` will create `diva-3.0.0.tar.gz`.
+ * `./build.sh release VERSION`: Builds the release package. `VERSION` is the release name, so `./build.sh release 3.0.0` will create `diva-3.0.0.tar.gz`.

 ## Getting help